-Purpose Clawback enables the Board to adjust performance-based remuneration (including deferred STI and unvested LTI) downwards (including to zero), to protect the Suncorp Group's financial soundness and ability to respond to unforeseen significant issues.
-Criteria Clawback will be applied if prior to the date of release, it is determined that: there was, during the performance year in respect of which the incentive was awarded, a failure to comply with Suncorp's risk management policies and practices the employee was aware of the abovementioned failure, or should reasonably have been aware of that failure, when the incentive was awarded the matters referred to above, if known at the time, would have resulted in materially different assumptions being applied when determining the incentive to be awarded to the employee In exercising its discretion, the Board will consider whether the awards are appropriate, given later individual or business performance and other reasonable considerations.
+Clawback will be applied if prior to the date of release, it is determined that:

+- there was, during the performance year in respect of which the incentive was awarded, a failure to comply with Suncorp's risk management policies and practices - the employee was aware of the abovementioned failure, or should reasonably have been aware of that failure, when the incentive was awarded - the matters referred to above, if known at the time, would have resulted in materially different assumptions being applied when determining the incentive to be awarded to the employee

+In exercising its discretion, the Board will consider whether the awards are appropriate, given later individual or business performance and other reasonable considerations.
 Individual and business performance considerations include, but are not limited to, significant adverse outcomes that reflect on the original assessment of performance and incentive decisions and allocations that are determined to have been made based on materially inaccurate information.

-The criteria was reviewed, updated and approved by the Board in November 2014 (effective January 2015) to ensure consistent and appropriate application of clawback for all executives.
+1 The criteria was reviewed, updated and approved by the Board in November 2014 (effective January 2015) to ensure consistent and appropriate application of clawback for all executives.
 The final criterion was approved by the Board in July 2016, effective thereafter.

+Approval process

-Approval process The Chief Risk Officer ( CRO ) and Chief Financial Officer ( CFO ) produce a report on relevant matters to be considered for clawback and release of deferred incentives and unvested LTI awards for the CEO & Managing Director and Senior Executives.
+The Chief Risk Officer (CRO) and Chief Financial Officer (CFO) produce a report on relevant matters to be considered for clawback and release of deferred incentives and unvested LTI awards for the CEO & Managing Director and Senior Executives.
 The Chairmen of the Remuneration, Risk and Audit Committees verify the report information and confirm that all relevant matters have been considered.
-Based on this report: D the CEO &amp; Managing Director makes a recommendation to the Board via the Remuneration Committee, for approval of the release (and/or clawback where appropriate) of deferred incentives and unvested LTI awards for the Senior Executives the Chairmen of the Remuneration, Risk and Audit Committees make a recommendation to the Board, for approval of the release (and/or clawback where appropriate) of deferred incentives and unvested LTI awards for the CEO &amp; Managing
+Based on this report:

+- the CEO & Managing Director makes a recommendation to the Board via the Remuneration Committee, for approval of the release (and/or clawback where appropriate) of deferred incentives and unvested LTI awards for the Senior Executives - the Chairmen of the Remuneration, Risk and Audit Committees make a recommendation to the Board, for approval of the release (and/or clawback where appropriate) of deferred incentives and unvested LTI awards for the CEO & Managing Director